ruchisahota/gaia/v1/doc/documentation.md

 # Jaegerbatch

-## Description
+> Operations:

 A jaegerbatch is a batch of jaeger spans.
 This is used by external service to post jaeger span in our private jaeger services

 ## Attributes